james-kwok/zoomie-app/README.md

 #### MapBox Access Token

-Please sign up for a MapBox account to get an access token if you would like to render the map in the ```LocationDetails``` component.
+Please sign up for a MapBox account to get an access token if you want to render the map in the ```LocationDetails `` component.

 #### Now you are all set!